Conformal blocks for Galois covers of algebraic curves: Introduction

 One of the main ingredients in the proof of this theorem is the connectedness of the ind-group ${\rm Mor}_{\Gamma}(\Sigma^*, G)$ consisting of $\Gamma$-equivariant morphisms from $\Sigma^*$ to $G$ (cf.\,Theorem \ref{thm8.1.1}), where $\Sigma^*$ is a $\Gamma$-stable affine open subset of $\Sigma$.
 Another important ingredient is the Uniformization Theorem for the stack of $\mathscr{G}$-torsors on the parahoric Bruhat-Tits group scheme $\mathscr{G}$ due to Heinloth \cite{He}; in fact, its parabolic analogue (cf. Theorem \ref{Thm11.3}).
 Finally, yet another ingredient is the splitting of the central extension of the twisted loop group $G(\mathbb{D}_q^\times)^{\Gamma_q}$ over $\Xi = {\rm Mor}_{\Gamma}(\Sigma\backslash \Gamma\cdot q, G)$ and the reducedness and the irreducibility of $\Xi$ (cf. Theorem \ref{Thm10.7} and Corollary \ref{coro11.5}), where $q$ is a point in $\Sigma$ and $\mathbb{D}_q^\times$ (resp. $\mathbb{D}_q$) is the punctured formal disc (resp. formal disc) around $q$ in $\Sigma$.

-In spite of the parallels with the classical case, there are some essential differences in the twisted case.
+In spite of the parallels with the classical case, there are some important essential differences in the twisted case.
 First of all the constant group scheme is to be replaced by the parahoric Bruhat-Tits group scheme $\mathscr{G}$.
 Further, the group $\Xi$ could have nontrivial characters resulting in the splitting over $\Xi$ non-unique.
+(It might be mentioned that in the special case considered by Zelaci [Z, Proposition 5.1] mentioned above, $\Xi$ has only trivial character.)
 To overcome this difficulty, we need to introduce a {\it canonical} splitting over $\Xi$ of the central extension of the twisted loop group $G(\mathbb{D}^\times_q )^{\Gamma_q}$ (cf.\,Theorem \ref{Thm10.7}).
-We are able to do it when $c$ is divisible by $|\Gamma|$.
+We are able to do it when $c$ is divisible by $|\Gamma|$ (cf. Remark \ref{remark12.2} (b)).

 It is interesting to remark that Zhu \cite{Zh} proved that for any line bundle on the moduli stack $\mathscr{B}un_{\mathscr{G}}$ for a `reasonably good' parahoric Bruhat-Tits group scheme $\mathscr{G}$ over a curve $\bar{\Sigma}$, the pull-back of the line bundle to the twisted affine Grassmannian at every point of $\bar{\Sigma}$ is of the same central charge.
 It matches the way we define the space of covacua, i.e., we attach integrable highest weight representations of twisted affine Lie algebras of the {\it same} central charge at every point. \\